DualBrain/VbRogue/README.md

 NOTE: The purpose of this project is **not** to create a "rogue-like"; rather, we are using the original Rogue for inspiration and as a target design to build a project for the purposes of learning.
 Once we have a "finished product"; where it goes from there is anyones guess... until then, we have a target that can be held steady. ;-)

+## Some Specifics

+* Use the latest version of VB.
+* Building for .NET Core 3.x (current pre-release).
+* "UI" will be a Console application.

-# Folder Structure
+## Folder Structure

 * Documents - Contains reference materials for writing a rogue clone.
 * Prototyping - Contains various prototypes that serve to experiment with ideas/techniques that can be leveraged to write the actual game.
 * Rogue-likes - Contains several examples I've come across that demonstrate a "rogue-like" experience; including these examples for information purposes.

-# Found a bug?
+## Found a bug?

 Please file any issues at https://github.com/DualBrain/VbRogue/issues.

-# Coding Style
+## Coding Style

-We will do our best to attempt to adhere to the guidelines as defined:
+Although not 100% determined at this point, we will start by attempting to adhere to the guidelines as defined:

 https://msdn.microsoft.com/en-us/library/ms229042(v=vs.110).aspx